(n.) the quality or state of being in good health especially as an actively sought goal.

 Now as an adult, my depression comes in episodes.
 So there would be times that I’d be good for days or weeks, and there would be times that I’d fully experience the symptoms of depression, also for days and weeks.
 I also developed social anxiety, so I am working on managing my anxiety when I have to be “out there,” especially that the field I am studying is very hands-on and involves social interaction.

 I have gone through psychotherapy (talk therapy), and currently, I am seeking counseling services.
-Apart from professional help, I write to manage and nurture my mental health.
+Apart from professional help, I write to manage and nurture my mental health and personal growth journey.

 Before fully looking into my website, I strongly recommend that you read the disclaimer at the footer of the page.

-Caring for mental health is an ongoing process, and a process has its setbacks and triumphs.
-I launched Wellness Scribe in the summer of 2019 with the purpose of sharing my journey, learning from the community of mental health advocates, and advocacy for mental health and personal growth.
-I’m open about my journey, and I’m more than willing to be a part of the mental health advocate community by publishing posts that are for educational and informational purposes.
+Self-improvement and personal growth are ongoing processes, and a process has its setbacks and triumphs.
+I launched Wellness Scribe in the summer of 2019 with the purpose of sharing my journey, learning from the community of self-improvement & personal growth, and advocacy for mental health and personal growth.
+I’m open about my journey, and I’m more than willing to be a part of the self-improvement & personal growth communities by publishing posts that are educational and informational.

-As much as I’d like to think how we’ve come so far with mental health awareness, there’s still stigma around seeking professional help, healthy expression of emotions, setting boundaries, and around mental health issues themselves.
+As much as I’d like to think how we’ve come so far with self-care & self-improvement, there’s still stigma around seeking professional help, healthy expression of emotions, setting boundaries, and around mental health issues themselves.

-Mental health is truly a significant conversation that we need to have, and Wellness Scribe will be focusing on depression and anxiety so that we’ll be able to offer you resources that contribute to your knowledge on depression and anxiety.
+Mental health is truly a significant conversation that we need to have, and Wellness Scribe will be focusing on depression and anxiety so that we’ll be able to offer you resources that contribute to your knowledge on improving yourself especially when you have depression and anxiety.

-We on Wellness Scribe are determined to be a part of breaking the stigma around depression and anxiety, self-care for emotional and internal struggles, and self-improvement.
+We on Wellness Scribe are determined to be a part of breaking the stigma around depression and anxiety, offering ways to fulfill self-care for emotional and internal struggles, and self-improvement.
+We aim to help you reach holistic wellness.
+That is, emotional wellness, mental wellness, social wellness, physical wellness, and academic / professional achievement.